carisio/emstudio/samples/microstrip_low_pass_filter/README_microstrip_low_pass_filter.md

 The microstrip has only a substrate and a fed-line.
-Now, double click Rectangular PEC sheet icon in the Available items section (section 2 of Fig. 2) to define the antenna.
+Now, double click Rectangular PEC sheet icon in the Available items section (section 2 of Fig. 2) to define the patch along the X-axis.
 Set the properties:

 - Dimensions:
   - Cut at Plane: Z
   - z: 3 * dz
-  - x from (60 * dx - 32 * dx)/2 to (60 * dx - 32 * dx)/2 + 32 * dx
+  - x from 15 * dx to 15 * dx + 50 * dx
-  - y from 50 * dy to 50 * dy+40 * dy
+  - y from 50 * dy to 50 * dy + 6 * dy
 - Match with PML: Unchecked
 - Solid?: Unchecked
 - Visible?: Checked